NicMcPhee/web-sockets-example/DEPLOYMENT.md

 ## Step 2: Creating a droplet

 - Go to [this link](https://cloud.digitalocean.com/droplets/new?image=docker-20-04&app=docker&size=s-1vcpu-1gb&options=install_agent).
-It should bring you to the Create Droplets page with the Docker marketplace image selected and the $5/month standard plan selected.
+It should bring you to the Create Droplets page with the Docker marketplace image selected and the $5/month basic plan selected.
 If those are not selected, please select them.
 - Stick with the default datacenter / region (probably one of the U.S. options).
-- Scroll down and choose "One-time password."
-This will have them email you a temporary password for the `root` user.
+- Scroll down and choose "Password" under Authentication.
+Enter a password here, this will be the password for the `root` user.
+  - This should be a good, secure password since it gives access to everything on your droplet and anyone can attempt to `ssh` into it.
+You may wish to use a random password generator for this.
+  - You can change this password later with the `passwd` command.
 - You don't need to add block storage or backups.
 - Finally, only make one droplet and choose a name for it.
 - It will take a couple seconds to make the droplet.